brightnetwork-technology-academy/C8_assessment_center/project/README.md

 - Build your webpage correctly for viewing within a fullscreen desktop window using HTML & CSS

-**Stretch goals:**
+**Stretch goal:**

 - Implement a Dark Mode button using HTML and JavaScript

-The teaching from the first day of the assessment centre should put you in good stead for this project and what today aims to provide is a chance to put this learning into action.

 ### Teams

 Each student will be placed into a group of 4—5 people.
 It is between yourselves how you organise your time.
-Each team will be announced at the beginning of the project day.
 We are looking as much for great teamwork as we are for individual contribution so please do support your teammates where you can!

 **To collaborate** we advise using Live Share, an extension to VSCode.
 If you haven't installed Live Share already, don't worry.
 When you open VSCode you should see a panel on the left-hand side of your screen.
 Click the icon that looks like four little cubes (you can hover your mouse over the icon and it should say "Extensions").
 In the search bar type 'live share' and install Live Share by Microsoft.

 **Important note: Once you install Live Share, restart VSCode as the plugin will only work once you have done so**

-Another Visual Studio Code extension you may find useful is 'Live Server'.
+Another Visual Studio Code extension you may find useful is **Live Server**.
 This extension is used to allow the Live Share host to share their local server with all of the collaborators—allowing all workers to view the HTML webpage in the browser as if stored locally.
 For a short introduction to Live Server and how to set-up hot browser reloading (reloading upon saving of code), please watch this short 3 min video: [https://www.youtube.com/watch?v=y4qqQeUDCBQ](https://www.youtube.com/watch?v=y4qqQeUDCBQ)

 ### Support

 Want some support on the challenge?
-Trainers are on-hand to support you but we advise you follow the process of **Brain, Book, Buddy, Boss** (in this case trainer) so that you first attempt to solve the problem yourself or as a team.
-Try to help each other and if you're still stuck, a trainer should be available to help.
+Trainers are on-hand to support you but we advise you follow the process of Brain, Book, Buddy, Boss (in this case trainer) so that you first attempt to solve the problem yourself or as a team.
+Try to help each other and if you're still stuck, a trainer will be available to help.